deftkHD/OpenWebWeaver/README.md

-LoNetApi is an API wrapper for the JSON API provided by lo-net².
+OpenWebWeaver is an API wrapper for the JSON API provided by websites using WebWeaver®.
-It might also work with other instances of WebWeaver, but this is not tested.

 ## Getting started